Overview

 Alternatively, one may provide summary statistics of the model posterior (instead of a full posterior itself).
 This is useful when applying the RaCE-NMA methodology to the results of a published paper post-hoc, when only summary statistics are available.
 In this setting, the user must provide two inputs:

-• ybar: A vector of length JJ (the number of treatments), where the jjth entry displays the average relative treatment effect of treatment jj
+• mu_hat: A vector of length JJ (the number of treatments), where the jjth entry displays the average relative treatment effect of treatment jj

 Model hyperparameters